SALT-NLP/group-website/README.md

 # Editting Group Website

+To avoid conflict, please open PR to edit the website!

 ## Basic Edit

 Making the specified changes to the group website is straightforward and you even don't need to set up a local development environment to do it.
 Check out [Developer Guide](#developer-guide) if you need more extensive modifications.